fresheneesz/grapetree/README.md

 `this.enter(handler)` - sets up a handler that is called when a path newly "enters" the subroute (see **Route Lifecycle Hooks** for details).

-* `handler(parentValue, leafDistance)` - a function that will be called when the path is "entered".
+* `handler(parentValue)` - a function that will be called when the path is "entered".
 The handler may return [a future](https://github.com/fresheneesz/asyncFuture), which will be waited on before child enter-handlers are called.
-  * `leafDistance` is the number of routes between it and the deepest matching route (e.g. for a change from /a/b/c/d to /a/b/x/y, x's leaf distance is 1, and y's is 0).
-This is useful, for example, in situations where you want to redirect to a (default) subroute only if the current route is the last one (`leafDistance === 0`).
   * `parentValue` is the value of the future returned by its parent's enter handler, or undefined if no future was returned by its parent.

 `this.exit(handler)` - sets up a handler that is called when a new path "exits" the subroute (see **Route Lifecycle Hooks** for details).